A BRIEF HISTORY OF THE SOCIETY

 Nine months, one website, and lots of research (translation: tasting a lot of scotch!) later, the Single Malt Society was launched, with seventeen members brave enough to send payment for their club dues over the internet, to a stranger, for a club that didn't yet exist.
 The club started to catch on, as some of those original charter members recruited a friend or two to join them, and one thing led to another.
 By the end of our first year our roster had tripled, and we've continued to add new scotch lovers along the way as we've grown to become one of the largest scotch clubs in the country.

-After conducting over 150 whisky tasting sessions, sampling over 400 kinds of whisky from more 150 different brands or distilleries, (and making many new friends along the way), I'm looking forward to uncorking all the bottles we haven't yet discovered.
+After sampling over 400 kinds of whisky from more than 100 different brands or distilleries, (and making many new friends along the way), I'm looking forward to uncorking all the bottles we haven't yet discovered.

 ~Kirk Figus, Club Founder